Title

 Widgets

-Pond-Dakota Mission Park is the site of the historic Oak Grove Mission and the 1856 Gideon and Agnes Pond House.
-Missionaries to the Dakota Indians and farmers and ministers in Bloomington, Gideon and brother Samuel had their roots in Washington, Connecticut.
-Young Gideon worked as a carpenter and a farmer, and Samuel as a clothier and teacher.
 During the "Second Great Awakening," one of the 19th century spiritual revivals in America, the brothers heard the call to give their lives to God's service.
 Their journey led them to Minnesota in 1834 where they served as farming instructors and missionaries to Chief Cloud Man's band of Dakota Indians at Bde Maka Ska and Lake Harriet in Minneapolis.
 In 1843 the brothers followed Cloud Man to the Minnesota River bluff location where they founded the Oak Grove Mission.

 Explore this park year-round to learn more about the life and times of Gideon and Samuel Pond, the Dakota people and the missionaries who worked with the Dakota people during the mid-nineteenth century.
-Step back in time at the Gideon and Agnes Pond House and see what life was like in early Bloomington.
+Step back in time at the historic Gideon and Agnes Pond House and see what life was like in early Bloomington.

 Dakota Language Camp